Unrecognized

 At the end of this article, you will have fallen in love with their strong personalities and know whether you have found your new companion in this breed.

-Likely originating in North America, starting in the early 1990s, breeders chose the Husky and the Akita, which are native to South Korea and Japan, as parent breeds.
+Likely originating in North America, starting in the early 1990s, breeders chose the Husky and the Akita, who is native to South Korea and Japan, as parent breeds.

-This mixed breed is commonly known for being used as a working dog due to its high intelligence and eagerness to perform tasks.
-This personality trait has made them favoured to be used as police dogs, mainly in North America.
+This mixed breed was bred d as a working dog due to its high intelligence and eagerness to perform tasks.
+This trait has made them favoured to be used as police dogs, mainly in North America.

 If you already have a dog, it might take some extra socialisation to get your Huskita used to it as well.
 Therefore you should rather not plan on having two dogs or more at that time, just to make it a little easier for you.